This example shows how to read the Accelerometer on Raspberry Pi Sense HAT and use this data to control the motion of a LEGO MINDSTORMS EV3 robot.

 Configure and run a Simulink model for LEGO MINDSTORMS EV3 robot to receive UDP packets from Raspberry Pi hardware.

-We recommend completing Getting Started with Raspberry Pi Hardware example.
+We recommend completing Getting Started with Simulink Support Package for Raspberry Pi Hardware example.

 To run this example you will need the following hardware: